nutjob-laboratories/merk/README.txt

-  -d, --donotsave       Do not save new user settings -x, --donotexecute    Do not execute connection script -t, --reconnect       Reconnect to servers on disconnection -E, --simple          Show simplified connection dialog -R, --run             Don't ask for connection information on start -o, --on-top          Application window always on top
+  -d, --donotsave       Do not save new user settings -x, --donotexecute    Do not execute connection script -t, --reconnect       Reconnect to servers on disconnection -E, --simple          Show simplified dialogs
+  -R, --run             Don't ask for connection information on start -o, --on-top          Application window always on top